cyverse/phytooracle-analytics/README.md

-# PhytoOracle Data Analytics Solution
+# PhytoOracle Data Analytics

 ## Overview

 This project leverages OpenSearch to index, search and visualize data scanned by the Field Analyzer, a state-of-the-art outdoor plant phenotyping platform located at the Maricopa Agricultural Center (MAC), focusing on plant metrics across different growth stages.

 By integrating visualization dashboards and advanced searching and indexing capabilities, the solution aims to enable researchers to interact with, navigate and analyze the complex data sets seamlessly.